vygr/ChrysaLisp/docs/DIARY.md

 object of the subclass.
 For example a very important one is for `str` and `sym` objects, the core of the ChrysaLisp environment system.

-The method override.
-Which happens to be `final` in this case is defined in the `class/str/class.inc` file.
+The method override, which happens to be `final` in this case, is defined in the `class/str/class.inc` file.

 ```lisp
 (dec-method :hash 'class/str/hash :final)
 ```

-And the implementation of this is in the `class/str/class/vp` file:
+And the implementation of this is in the `class/str/class.vp` file:

 ```lisp
 (def-method 'str :hash)